 The proposed arrangement of buildings is very closely spaced.
-Some of the proposed houses are located within three feet of the side property line, while rear decks behind some houses could be as close as five feet from the rear property line.
-As noted below in Finding 10, the applicant has requested development standard amendments to allow this.
-Within the two-family dwelling pod, although minimum spacing of 20 feet between the faces of buildings has been maintained, some of the sides of buildings fall within four feet of each other.
+As noted below, some of the proposed detached houses are located within three feet of the side property line, while rear decks behind some houses could be as close as five feet from the rear property line.
+Within the multifamily building pod, minimum spacing of 20 feet between the buildings has been maintained.
 The close spacing is largely consistent with the approved conceptual site plan, as the requested modifications to the approved development standards are minor in nature.
 Overall the development will offer a variety of housing choices.